The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 Consider their motivations... why do they adventure?
 Fighters are often driven by a desire for glory, honor, and recognition.
 They may also be motivated by a sense of duty or need to protect others, even if they are independent and rely on their own strength and skill rather than relying on others.

-Develop Their Voice
+Develop Their Own Voice

 Now that you have a character for a story and build for a game, you have to decide how you will role-play your fighter!
 Role-playing sounds scary, but it's really just improv acting.
 Some D&D players dress up, and some go full LARP, but the vast majority just pick and accent and do their best!

-Narrate Their Actions
+Narrate All of Their Actions For the Table

 But sometimes you won't be "in character"... sometimes you will just be narrating what your fighter is doing.
 This is especially true in combat.
 Don't just say "I attack again"... describe it!
 Use passion and emphasis like you really are the fighter yourself!